 The best way to know whether your MVP metric is covering what you wanted it to solve is by experimental testing.
 As a result, this type of testing attracts your target audience and helps you in assessing the interest of your idea if you set your mind on it.

 Just like A/B testing in emails, you get to decide whether investing in your product was worth it or not.
-Define your hypothesis and design your experiment, choose and execute the MVP experiment.
+Define your hypothesis and design your experiment, and choose and execute the MVP experiment.
 Iterate and re-test your MVP even after failing at times.

 There are many great examples of successful MVP testing such as Amazon, Dropbox, Airbnb, Facebook, etc that are the best products!

 Dropbox used Piecemeal MVP Testing, wherein they put up a 3-minute demo video of the product rather than building anything from scratch.
-The number of the signups increased by 5 times overnight.
+The number of signups increased by 5 times overnight.
 What’s surprising is that without an actual product out there, the video was enough to sell the idea!

 By putting together a functional demo of your product using the tools available.
 You can test the concept to assess whether people are willing to pay for the solution that you have come up with.